 L-arginine is indicated in patients with congestive heart failure (CHF), hypertension (high blood pressure), coronary artery disease, intermittent claudication (recurrent pain in the legs due to blocked arteries), senile dementia, erectile dysfunction, and male infertility.

-It is also used in improving athletic performance, preventing the common cold, improving kidney function after a kidney transplant, pre-eclampsia, boosting the immune system, and preventing inflammation in the digestive tract in premature infants.
+Arginine may also help with improving athletic performance, improving kidney function after a kidney transplant, pre-eclampsia, boosting the immune system, and preventing inflammation in the digestive tract in premature infants.
 Topically, L-arginine helps to speed wound healing, increase blood flow to cold hands and feet (helpful in those with diabetes), and for sexual issues in both men and females.